tgraha09/Personal-Projects/README.md

 ### System: Windows, Android/IOS
 ### Frameworks: Unity
 ### Oct 2021 to Current
+* Play as a dungeon excavator, battling various monsters throughout multiple floors of a rogue style dungeon.
-* Developing a 2.5D rogue like platformer dungeon looter where the player must traverse a dungeon to defeat each final boss.
+* This is a 2.5D rogue like platformer dungeon looter where the player can find new items throughout the dungeons.

 ## [Perlin Simulator (Ongoing) - (JavaScript)](https://github.com/tgraha09/PerlinSimulator)
 ### System: Browser